Enjoy the Pedro Point Headlands

 Parking is very limited in front of the green gate or across the highway in the pullout.

 The parking lot on the north side of the tunnel, serving Devil’s Slide County Park is open.
 There are about a dozen spaces.
 A trail from the parking lot goes up into the headlands near the western bus stop.

-The multi-year project will improve the trails, wildlife habitat and natural beauty.
-The new trails will provide access to the same spectacular vistas.
-Excessively steep areas will be converted to safer switchbacks or abandoned to increase accessibility and improve erosion control.
+The multi-year project improved the trails, wildlife habitat and natural beauty.
+The new trails now provide access to the same spectacular vistas.
+Excessively steep areas were converted to safer switchbacks or abandoned to increase accessibility and improve erosion control.

 The future California Coastal Trail will traverse the south and east edges of the Pedro Point Headlands and will be a multi-use trail, serving bicycles, horses and people on foot.